martok/mklattice/README.md

 with the input file to speed up any call after the first initial scan.

 File name formatting uses normal Pascal [format strings](http://www.freepascal.org/docs-html/rtl/sysutils/format.html).

+oim
+---
+Compute Orientaion Imaging Maps from Dump files.

+Takes one argument, the LAMMPS Dump File (may be .gz), and saves as the same name with ".oim" prepended to the file extension.
+If the input file was compressed, the output file will be as well.

+See `doc/oim_alg.pdf` for a description of the algorithm.

 License
 =======